GLOBAL MARKETS-Stocks rally on ECB stimulus bet; dollar gains

 Speculation grew that the ECB was preparing a program of asset purchases to counter wilting inflation when it meets next week, driving yields on bonds from Germany, France, Italy, Spain, Portugal, Ireland and elsewhere to all-time lows.

-European stocks surged, with many country and regional indexes climbing more than 1 percent.
-The S&P also rose in a broad rally as advancing volume outpaced declining volume by about 2 to 1.
-After topping the milestone, the index closed below 2,000, but still at a record closing high.
+European stocks surged, with many country and regional indexes climbing more than 1 percent, and Wall Street followed.
+The S&P rose in a broad rally as advancing volume outpaced declining volume by about 2 to 1.

-On a total-return basis, the S&P 500 has more than tripled from its 2009 low hit during the financial crisis.
+The S&P milestone highlights a rally that has boosted retirement accounts, though the gains have largely benefited wealthier Americans.
+On a total-return basis the S&P 500 has more than tripled from its 2009 low hit during the financial crisis.

 “European investors came in today with the mindset that we’re going to have a more supportive fiscal and monetary policy stimulus, and therefore we ought to see better times ahead in terms of economic growth and corporate earnings,” said Phil Orlando, chief equity market strategist at Federated Investors, in New York.
-“Europe is essentially driving the U.S.”
+“Europe is essentially driving the U.S.,” he said.

 In Europe, the FTSEurofirst 300 index of top regional shares rose 1.13 percent to close at 1,366.61.
 The London stock market was closed for a public holiday.